FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 ## Querying for indexed events

-After you've successfully completed all 6 of the aforementioned steps, you can trigger some test events simply by calling the `new_greeting()` method of your Sway contract.
+After you've successfully completed all six of the aforementioned steps, you can trigger some test events simply by calling the `new_greeting()` method of your Sway contract.
 This will produce blocks, transactions, and receipts, which will be emitted by your local Fuel node.
 These events will be picked up by the indexer and subsequently indexed according to the index that you've deployed.
 Once you have a few indexed events, you can query the indexer for the data that you wish to receive.

 ### Query for all records of a type